Private Equity in Dubai

 As you can see, the more you grow in experience, your salary also increases proportionately.
 As an Analyst, you will earn around AED 18,000 to 25,000.
 And as you grow more, you will eventually hit the sweet-spot of AED 130,000 to 150,000 per month.

 Now, let’s look at the salary of private equity professionals in the year 2016, and then we will compare the data given in 2014 and in 2016 –

 If we compare the salary of Principal Equity & Head – Equity in 2014 and in 2016, we will see that the range of salary didn’t change much.
 That means we can clearly say that AED 130,000 to 150,000 is the saturated point from which rarely salary would increase.
 However, receiving a salary in the range of AED 130,000 to 150,000 is not a small deal by any means.

 As there are a number of exits by private equity funds, the job market is always volatile.
 There’s less stability in the private equity market.

-However, if you have more than 8+ years of experience, there is no reason to exit because you already have established yourself as a core professional in private equity.
-After having 8+ years of experience, you will reach at least the partner level in private equity firm.
+However, if you have more than 8+ years of experience, there is no reason to exist because you already have established yourself as a core professional in private equity.
+After having 8+ years of experience, you will reach at least the partner level in private equity firms.
 Moreover, you would have fewer options to exit because there would be more barriers to entry in other domains of finance.